 the route from laphroaig to the next distillery at lagavulin is a real treat and was even more so before they felled the trees on the left just past laphroaig distillery. before actually reaching lagavulin, there is a wonderful view over the bay and to dunyveg castle on the promontory. the distillery reception is on the right in what used to be the malt barns. again, lagavulin welcome guests but prefer prior notification. should you wish to visit the ruin of dunyveg castle, southern defence point for the lords of the isles, cycle past the distillery about quarter of a mile and turn to your right, through what appears to be a gap in the wall. this small road will take you round to willie currie's house where you can leave your bikes at the fence and walk down to the ruin. this also gives you a particularly fine aspect of the distillery and the bay. all along this part of the coast there are pockets of seals so, if this interests you, keep your eyes peeled.

-with ardbeg out of the way (so to speak), continue along the road and you will eventually enter ardtalla estate on which resides kildalton chapel and the kildalton high cross, the finest remaining example of a carved celtic cross in scotland. before reaching this far there is a particularly nasty short sharp climb just past the dower house but please remember not to let down the cycling classes by dismounting, heavy load or no heavy load. stick it in the easiest gear you've got, grit your teeth and pedal for all you're worth. please also note that there is no camping of any description on this part of the island. anyone doing so is likely to find themselves in a lot of trouble. please don't risk it.
+with ardbeg out of the way (so to speak), continue along the road and you will eventually enter ardtalla estate on which resides kildalton chapel and the kildalton high cross, the finest remaining example of a carved celtic cross in scotland. before reaching this far there is a particularly nasty short sharp climb just past the dower house but please remember not to let down the cycling classes by dismounting, heavy load or no heavy load. stick it in the easiest gear you've got, grit your teeth and pedal for all you're worth. please also note that while the estate discourages camping, one night in a tent at the side for the road is unlikely to incur unbridled wrath.

 the historical site at kildalton is off the main road (and i use the term 'road' in its loosest sense) but you can cycle down to the chapel and cross. do not miss this opportunity. please also be aware that the track past the chapel is a private one and leads to a private residence. the owners will take a very dim view of anyone cycling into their backyard. admit it, so would you.